solidi/latestver/README.md

 ## Introduction

-First, I want to thank the contributors who spend time simplifying software dependencies for the community.
-Now, I want to discuss the reality.

 **LatestVer** treats all previous releases as deprecated.
 Why aren't your patrons on the latest version LABEL?
 They should be.
 Ask them to bump to the latest.

 ## Latest Versioning Specification (LatestVer)